CCI-MOC/hil/docs/rest_api.md

 The status of a networking call is kept until a new action on the same nic is added, after which the old entry is deleted.

+Authorization requirements:

+* Access to the project which owns the node that has the nic on which the networking action is active, or administrative access.

 Possible errors:

 * 404, if the status_id is not found.